cqse/teamscale-jacoco-agent/javaws-wrapper/README.md

 ## Configuration

 The wrapper expects a file called `javaws.properties` in the same directory as the wrapper is located.
 An example is provided.
-If you used the Windows installer (see above), this will be auto-configured for you.
+If you used the Windows installer (see above), this will be partly preconfigured for you.
+Please fill out all properties in that file before first use of the wrapper.

+The `agentArguments` must be filled according to the guidelines from the agent's userguide.

 As per the Java properties file spec, the file must use the ISO 8859-1 encoding!
 Please remember that backslashes have to be escaped in the properties file!
 E.g.: